Hone Kouka: Background

-Born in Balclutha in New Zealand's South Island, Kouka graduated in English from the University of Otago in 1988.
+Born in Balclutha in 1968, Kouka was educated at King's High School, Dunedin, and graduated with a Bachelor of Arts degree in English from the University of Otago in 1988.
 Later, he graduated from Toi Whakaari: NZ Drama School in 1990, with a Diploma in Acting.

 Kouka has ancestral ties to the Māori tribes of Ngāti Porou, Ngāti Kahungunu and Ngāti Raukawa.
+He was the partner of fellow playwright and actress, director and writer Nancy Brunning (1971–2019), with whom he had a daughter, the singer-songwriter Mā.

 Plays

 Kouka's 1994 play Nga Tangata Toa (The Warrior People) is heralded as a masterpiece in New Zealand theatre.
 Directed by veteran theatre director Colin McColl, Nga Tangata Toa was first staged at Taki Rua Theatre in Wellington during the 1990s and won numerous awards at the prestigious Chapman Tripp Theatre Awards.
 The lead role, Rongomai, was played by award-winning actress Nancy Brunning.
 Nga Tangata Toa was inspired by Henrik Ibsen's play The Vikings of Helgeland.
 Nga Tangata Toa was later re-staged at Downstage Theatre in 2006 under the direction of James Beaumont.